-Epiphany-III silicon devices are available as part of the Parallella boards and as engineering samples on the Adapteva online store.
+Epiphany-III silicon devices are available as part of the Parallella boards.

 Each compute node contains an independent superscalar floating-point RISC CPU operating at up to 1 GHz and 2 GFLOPS/sec.
 The CPU has an efficient general-purpose instruction set that excels at compute intensive applications while being efficiently programmable in C/C++ without any need to write code using assembly or processor specific intrinsics.